LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Testing&Deployment/deploying-to-conversational-cloud.md

 **Messaging**: Yes<br>
 **Chat**: No

-**The following custom configuration fields are intended for use with Manager bots:**
+The following custom configuration fields are intended for use with Manager bots:

+* filterPatterns
+* ignoreAcceptStatusEvent
+* ignoreSubscribeMessagingEvents
+* subscribeToMainDialogOnly

+See below for details on these:

 #### filterPatterns